 The Director of Financial Aid will review the appeal and will respond to the student within 10 business days from the receipt of the appeal.
-If the student's appeal is approved, the student will be placed on a financial aid probationary period for one term or for the duration of an academic plan developed by the student's faculty advisor, as appropriate.
+If the student's appeal is approved, the student will be placed on a financial aid probationary period for one term or for the duration of an academic plan developed by the student's Faculty Advisor, as appropriate.
 The probationary period will be defined to include checkpoints that must be achieved in order for the student to remain eligible for financial assistance.
 Students failing to abide by the terms of their probationary period will be suspended from financial aid after their probationary period.

-The decision of the director of student financial aid is final, binding, and not subject to further appeal.
+The decision of the Director of Financial Aid is final, binding, and not subject to further appeal.